 - 1 teaspoon fresh ginger, grated

-- 1 litre / 4 cups boiling water
+- 1 litre (4 cups) freshly boiled water

 - Place the elderflower, lemon zest, and ginger into a large heatproof bowl.
 Stir in the boiling water, and steep for 10 minutes.

 - Strain the blossoms and zest out, then add the lemon juice and honey and stir to combine.
 Set aside to cool to room temperature.